MidnightMagenta/ES-2T-Cam-Generator/README.md

  ## How to build

  To build the program, you must have [cmake](https://cmake.org/download/) installed.
+You must also have a compiler installed (for example, [MSVC](https://visualstudio.microsoft.com/downloads/) for Windows)

  From any directory, call `git clone https://github.com/MidnightMagenta/ES-2T-Cam-Generator.git`